JaminHLO/employee-manager/README.md

 ## Description

-The Project is a employee manager that organiza a company's departments, roles, employees and managers.
+This Project is an employee manager that organizes a company's departments, roles, employees and managers.
 It is built with javascript with a SQL backend.
 It uses the inquirer, asciiart-logo, dotenv, and mysql libraries and operates from the CLI.

 ## Installation